SCIENTISTS OPINION

 Alasdair Philips, BSc, DAgE, Professional engineer, Powerwatch

-Syed Ghulam Sarwar Shah, MBBS, MA, MSc, PhD , Post-Doctoral Research Fellow, Department of Occupational Health, Guy’s and St. Thomas’ NHS Trust; Honorary Research Fellow, Department of Clinical Sciences, Brunel University, London
+Syed Ghulam Sarwar Shah, MBBS, MA, MSc, PhD , Post-Doctoral Research Fellow, Department of Occupational Health, Guy’s and St. Joseph’s Hospital, London, UK.
+St. Thomas’ NHS Trust; Honorary Research Fellow, Department of Clinical Sciences, Brunel University, London

 Sarah Starkey, PhD, Independent Neuroscience and Environmental Health Research